k-candidate/hello-wasm-world/README.md

 docker build -t kcandidate/hello-wasm-world:v1 --platform wasi/wasm32 .
 ```

-To use a wasm runtime for docker, use these instructions:
+To use a wasm runtime for docker, follow these instructions:
 https://docs.docker.com/engine/daemon/alternative-runtimes/.
 But those instructions are incomplete (as of 2024/12/13).
 The daemon configuration file is `/etc/docker/daemon.json`: